opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/ces_alarmrule.md

 -> To enable the AS alarm rules take effect, you must bind scaling policies.
 For details, see the [AutoScaling API Reference](https://docs.otc.t-systems.com/en-us/api/as/en-us_topic_0045219159.html).

-The `insufficientdata_actions` block supports:

-* `type` - (Optional) Specifies the type of action triggered by an alarm.
-  * `notification`: indicates that a notification will be sent to the user.
-  * `autoscaling`: indicates that a scaling action will be triggered.

-* `notification_list` - (Optional) Indicates the list of objects to be notified if the alarm status changes.
-The maximum length is `5`.

 The `ok_actions` block supports:

 * `type` - (Optional) specifies the type of action triggered by an alarm. the